 In 2016, Sam returned to his maternal homeland of the Philippines, making his Asian show debut headlining the first Gayborhood at Pineapple Lab in Makati, Metro Manila.

 In 2017, he was awarded funding by Arts Council England and the British Council as part of their Artists’ International Development Fund for his project Making in Makati.
-He returned to Manila in late 2017 to work with Pineapple Lab again, and research and develop his first long-form solo show, incorporate more work on race within his work on identity, collaborate with local queer artists, and participate in Fringe Manila 2018, which takes place every February, the Philippines’ National Arts Month.
+He returned to Manila in late 2017 to work with Pineapple Lab again, and research and develop his first long-form solo show, incorporate more work on race within his work on identity, collaborate with local queer artists, and participate in Fringe Manila 2018.
+Fringe Manila takes place every February, the Philippines’ National Arts Month.

 In addition to being Pineapple Lab’s first Artist-in-Residence of 2018, Sam performed the most out of any artist at FringeMNL 2018.
-These performances included being part of Bodabil – a show co-presented by Burlesque PH and The Hernandez Brothers exploring the history of burlesque and vaudeville within the Philippines – at Pineapple Lab, and Gay Per View, a live screening event at Dulo MNL of RuPaul’s Drag Race: All Stars 3, in association with the Philippines’ only gay magazine TEAM.
+These performances included the Fringe Manila 2018 Opening Party at Museo ng Makati, Bodabil, a show co-presented by Burlesque PH and The Hernandez Brothers at Pineapple Lab exploring the history of burlesque and vaudeville within the Philippines, and Gay Per View, a live screening event at Dulo MNL of RuPaul’s Drag Race: All Stars 3, in association with the Philippines’ only gay magazine TEAM.
 Sam’s performances met with critical acclaim from leading national news outlets including INQUIRER.net and ABS-CBN News, with the latter including ‘Sam Reynolds at Fringe Manila’ on their 8 Things To Do This Weekend for his final show.
-Sam and his workshops were also mentioned in leading national outlets such as Rappler, BusinessWorld, People Asia, and Philippine Tatler.
+Sam and his workshops were also mentioned in leading outlets such as Rappler, People Asia, adobo magazine, and Tatler Philippines.

 Sam held a series of workshops he called the (T)werkshop, which culminated in a variety show showcase at Pineapple Lab’s Gayborhood as part of Fringe at Dulo.
 Twenty local artists took part in the workshops and made brand new short-form solo performance pieces, presenting them at the packed-out showcase to an ecstatic audience response.
 In his (T)werkshop, Sam created a safe, inclusive, and supportive environment and structured effective tasks and activities which encouraged his participants to challenge themselves, explore vulnerability, and create work which was personal to them.
 This resulted in a charged variety show that spotlighted Filipinx LGBTQIA+ artists showcasing provocative, queer, and truly avant garde work, within the social, political, and religious constructs of the Philippines.

 Since the showcase, Sam helped co-produce Makati queer club night Elephant’s debut Cabaret at XX XX with (T)werkshopper and Elephant co-founder Super Starlet, where he performed alongside Super Starlet, fourteen more of his (T)werkshoppers, and fellow London artist Scarlett Lassoff.
-Here Sam also premiered his debut art video, an adaptation of his stage piece Spell, which he made in collab with Manila video production company Barrio 99.
-The night was a success, and Super Starlet is organising the next Elephant Cabaret.
+Here Sam also premiered his debut art video, an adaptation of his stage piece Spell.